AW159 Future Lynx / Lynx Wildcat Maritime Surveillance and Attack Helicopter, United Kingdom

 The Royal Navy Lynx Wildcat is fitted with a new stores management system, carrier and weapons launcher.
 Weapons options include 12.7mm door-mounted heavy machine guns, 20mm cannon pods, unguided or guided rockets, air-to-surface missiles, torpedoes and depth charges.

 The navy Lynx Wildcat is equipped with BAE Systems Sting Ray lightweight torpedoes.
-Future Lynx can also be armed with up to eight anti-surface missiles.
+Future Lynx can also be armed with up to eight Sea Venom anti-ship missiles.
 This will be the UK MoD's future air-to-surface guided weapon (FASGW), which will replace the Sea Skua missile.

 FASGW is intended to be effective against corvette, fast attack craft and smaller maritime targets and on coastal 'soft' land targets.

 Before a mission, a set of data is sent to the mission planning system (MPS).
 This includes mission orders, tactical airspace information, meteorological and geographical data.
 Missions may be planned for single or multiple platforms.
 The plans can be rehearsed in either 2D or 3D and altered to suit the mission requirements.